QSD-Group/QSDsan/CONTRIBUTING.rst

 	   	['C:\\Users\\<YOUR_USERNAME>\\Documents\\Coding\\QSDsan\\qsdsan']

-After configuring the path, you can simply run the test locally using `pytest <https://docs.pytest.org>`_:
+After configuring the path, in your CLI, navigate to the cloned QSDsan package directory, then you can simply run the test locally using `pytest <https://docs.pytest.org>`_:

 	.. code:: bash